 Apply all iOS and app updates

-Go to Settings–> General–> Transfer or Reset iPhone and select Reset.
-Start with Reset Network Settings, and if that doesn’t do the trick, do Reset All Settings.
-This will NOT erase the phone, but nevertheless, you should still do an extra phone backup as insurance.
+Go to Settings > General > Transfer or Reset iPhone and select Reset.
+Start with Reset Network Settings, and if that doesn’t do the trick, use Reset All Settings.
+This will NOT erase your phone, but nevertheless, you should do an extra phone backup as insurance.

 If you’ve got to this stage, it’s entirely possible that one of your apps may still be messing with you.
-So, go to Settings–> Privacy–> Analytics & Improvements–> Analytics Data.
-Here, you will find the error logs.
+So, go to Settings > Privacy and Security > Analytics and Improvements > Analytics Data.

-If all else has failed, then it’s time to go all out and erase the entire phone.
-Obviously, it’s preferable to avoid this, but if the previous tips have failed, then you likely have no choice.
-Go to Settings–> General–> Transfer or Reset iPhone–> Erase All Contents and Settings.
-Make sure Find My iPhone is switched off, and of course, make that iCloud backup.
-Then follow the on-screen instructions.
+If all else has failed, then it’s time to go nuclear and erase your entire iPhone.
+Go to Settings > General > Transfer or Reset iPhone > Erase All Content and Settings.
+Before this, ensure that Find My iPhone is switched off, and of course, make that iCloud backup.
+When you’re ready, proceed and follow onscreen instructions.

 Contact Apple Support

-Go to the App Store and tap your iCloud photo in the top right-hand corner.
+Go to the App Store and tap your profile icon in the top-right corner.
 Scroll down, and there should be app updates sitting there.
-Tap Update All to start downloading and installing them.
+Tap Update All to start downloading and installing.

 It depends on the iPhone model you have.
-If you have an older model with a Home button, hold that down with your finger till the restart option appears on-screen.
-If you have a newer iPhone, hold one of the volume buttons and the side button simultaneously until the restart option appears on-screen.
+If you have an older model with a home button, hold down the side button until the power-off slider appears.
+Use it, then hold the side button again when it’s time to reboot.
+If you have a newer iPhone, hold the side button and one of the volume buttons simultaneously to bring up the power-off slider.